pdstools.impactanalyzer.ImpactAnalyzer

 The ImpactAnalyzer class provides analysis and visualization capabilities for NBA (Next-Best-Action) Impact Analyzer experiments.
 It processes experiment data from Pega’s Customer Decision Hub to compare the effectiveness of different NBA strategies including adaptive models, propensity prioritization, lever usage, and engagement policies.

-Data can be loaded from three sources:
+Data can be loaded from four sources:

 • PDC exports via from_pdc(): Uses pre-aggregated experiment data from PDC JSON exports.
 Value Lift is copied from PDC data as it cannot be re-calculated from the available numbers.